coder-hxl/x-crawl/README.md

   <img src="https://raw.githubusercontent.com/coder-hxl/x-crawl/main/assets/en/crawler-result.png" />
 </div>

-**Note:** Do not crawl randomly, here is just to demonstrate how to use XCrawl, and control the request frequency within 3000ms to 2000ms.
+**Note:** Do not crawl randomly, here is just to demonstrate how to use x-crawl, and control the request frequency within 3000ms to 2000ms.

 ## Core concepts